syncfusion-content/uwp-docs/uwp/Kanban-Board/swimlane.md

 ---
 layout: post
-title: Swimlane in UWP Kanban Board control | Syncfusion
+title: Swimlane in UWP SfKanban | Syncfusion
-description: Learn about Swimlane support in Syncfusion UWP Kanban (SfKanban) control, covering setup, customization, grouping options, and usage examples.
+description: Learn about Swimlane support in Syncfusion UWP SfKanban using swimlane support and header customization.
 platform: uwp
 control: SfKanban
 documentation: ug
 ---
-# Swimlane in UWP Kanban Board (SfKanban)
+# Swimlane in UWP SfKanban

 Swimlanes are horizontal categorizations that allow you to categorize your current workflow by different projects, teams, users, or other grouping criteria.